Fire risk assessment

 Under current Fire Safety Legislation, you, as a Responsible Person within your business, must carry out a suitable and sufficient Fire Risk Assessment.
 This assesses the risk of fire to your employees and others who are associated with your business and its work.
 If you feel that your premises is too complex to write one yourself, you can use this guide by the National Fire Chiefs Council to help you with how to choose a competent fire risk assessor.

 Nottinghamshire Fire and Rescue Service categorises premises by risk level, placing premises that have sleeping on site or visitors that may be unfamiliar with the layout in a higher risk category due to delays in discovery of fire or making an escape.

-short guide to making your premises safe from fire (PDF.
-1007KB.
-16 pages) is another useful tool for writing your own risk assessment.
+The short guide to making your premises safe from fire (.pdf, 16 pages, 1007Kb) is another useful tool for writing your own risk assessment.
 This should help you methodically follow the five key steps of Fire Risk Assessments.